Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/33377535/

-• Population: Review covering multiple RCTs in alopecia.
+• Population: Overview of multiple RCTs in alopecia.

-• Main findings: Several RCTs show increased hair count & density.
+• Several RCTs show an increase in hair density

-• Type: Narrative review + summary of RCTs.
+• Study type: Narrative review + summary of RCTs.

 2. Hamblin MR. Photobiomodulation for alopecia (2019 review)